1-pablo-rodriguez/analyseWriter/README.md

 ## AnalyseWriter, what is it?

 analyseWriter is a free application released under the GNU GPL3 license.
 It is a console application.
-This application allows you to analyze and evaluate word processing files in ODF 1.2 format. (native format of LibreOffice and OpenOffice Writer).
+This application allows you to analyze and evaluate layout files in Open Document Format 1.2. (native format of LibreOffice and OpenOffice Writer).

 analyseWriter allows: